Wonder woman, feminist icon or bodacious fantasy figure?

 The new "Wonder Woman" was directed by a woman -- Patty Jenkins -- but, given the subject matter, maybe this is not the sign of progress we were hoping for.

-The solution to all this is obvious, but represents an uphill battle.
+The solution to all this is obvious, but represents a big challenge.
 More women executives.
 More women directors, for sure (just look, for example, at what Shonda Rhimes -- creator and executive producer of "Grey's Anatomy" -- has done on TV for women's roles).
 But beyond that, executives willing to take chances on movies that do not involve action-hero women—cartoon superheroes or otherwise.
 Heck, no one thought "Hidden Figures' was anything special initially, but it grossed $169 million, nearly seven times more than its production budget.

 And there's this.
 It's called parental responsibility.
 When you go with your kids, or send them off with their friends, to see movies like this -- and I know not much can stop you from doing so -- you need to explain to them what these films are really about.